 The applicant has undertaken an assessment of the potential for the proposal to impact on the agricultural land use in and around the site.
-The agricultural land affected (7.5ha) has been assessed as moderate in terms of its agricultural land quality.
+The agricultural land affected would include an area of approximately 2.6ha and is currently fields used for cattle grazing and access track as party of a 275ha farm holding (0.9%).
+The land affected by the proposal has been assessed as moderate in terms of its agricultural land guality.
 The exploration activities would involve surface works and below ground works.
 The surface works would include the construction, operation and restoration of the well pad, access track and potentially any infrastructure required to connect the site to the gas grid during extended flow testing.
 Soil would be excavated to create a well pad and associated drainage ditch and then would be utilised to construct earth banks seeded with grass and wild flowers at the northern and southern ends of the well pad.
 The proposed development would last for up to 6 years.
 Due to the clay content of the soil there is the potential for an adverse significant effect on soil resources from compaction from heavy plant and machinery during the construction of the access track and well pad and presence of the site.
 Stripped soils would be retained on site, stored and used in site restoration.